 A balloon catheter is a long, thin plastic tube with a tiny balloon at its tip.
 A stent is a small, wire mesh tube.
 Balloons and stents come in different sizes to match the size of the diseased artery.

 Stents are specially designed mesh, metal tubes that are inserted into the body in a collapsed state on a catheter.
 They are expanded inside the vessel to prop the walls open.
 In some cases, a stent may have a synthetic fabric covering.

 Other equipment that may be used during the procedure includes an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 How does the procedure work?

-Using image guidance, an inflatable balloon mounted at the tip of a catheter is inserted through the skin into an artery and advanced to the site of an arterial blockage where the balloon is inflated and deflated.
+Using image guidance, the balloon catheter is inserted through the skin into an artery.
+It is advanced to the site of the blockage where the balloon is inflated to open the vessel.
+It is deflated once the vessel is open.
 In this process, the balloon expands the artery wall, increasing blood flow through the artery.
 A stent may be placed at the treatment site to hold the artery open.

 How is the procedure performed?

 Angioplasty and stenting should only be performed by a physician specially trained in these minimally invasive techniques.

 You will be positioned on the examining table.

 You may be connected to monitors that track your heart rate, blood pressure and pulse during the procedure.